eckyputrady/hpc-threshold/README.md

 ✓ Top-level declarations used: 80.0% (≥ 80.0%)
 ```

-If we check the exit code of the last process, we'll get `1` since some coverage areas are below the configured threshold
+If we check the exit code of the last process, we'll get `1` since some code coverage areas are below the configured threshold:

 ```
 $ echo $?